Educational Resources for Companion Dog Owners

 • Clicker training for dogs by Karen Pryor

 Karen Pryor is a pioneer in clicker training, an extremely effective method of marking and shaping that not only works great for your dog, it also tends to help you grow and improve as a trainer.
 This book is an oldie, but it’s from the master herself.
-We’d recommend her other book however, Don’t shoot the dog, first for most owners as a broader and more up-to-date coverage of core principles.
+We’d recommend her other book however, Don’t shoot the dog (see above in list), first for most owners as a broader and more up-to-date coverage of core principles.

 • Training